-My understanding is that artist’s workflows – making, mediating and managing – are tightly embraided and cannot be observed in isolation from each other.
+Artist’s workflows – making, mediating and managing – are tightly embraided and cannot be observed in isolation from each other.
 This is complicated by the fact that each strand of the braid is embedded in a separate discourse.
 That impacts how artists are able to integrate all three, necessary activities into their practices.
-Here is a first stab at describing each strand.
-More is to follow.

 I imagine the braid as embedded in a torus, a donut that shape-shifts topologically, depending on which activity is dominant at the moment.

 The predominant, public and academic understanding of artists as makers [while bracketing the making process itself] is but a hangover from philosophic thought, still deployed to benefit market rhetorics.
 This is how I both experience and see the making process in a nutshell.
 What artists train themselves in and collegially compare notes about in studio visits and critiques is how to attend: to their own attractions and refusals, their observations, the world they find themselves in, to the constraints they tease out and to the objects they create through those constraints.
 Knowledges thus developed are deeply personal.
 Formal principles are developed in that manner.
 Akin to Eco’s ‘epistemological metaphor’, I believe that ‘content’ is but a magnet for attention.